oriyari2/dotNet5785_3252_1013/README.md

-in callImplemenation in Read all in everi select new we initialize CallId from DO.Call.ReadAll even thogh in the table of CallInList we asked to intialize CallId from DO.Assignment.ReadAll becouse if the Id which mean Assignment id is null we cant get the CallId from DO.Assignment.ReadAll and in this specific use we can get the call id from DO.Call.ReadAll becouse it inside select (LinqToObject).
+in callImplemenation in Read all in everi select new we initialize CallId from DO.Call.ReadAll even thogh in the table of CallInList we asked to intialize CallId from DO.Assignment.ReadAll becouse if the Id which mean Assignment id is null we cant get the CallId from DO.Assignment.ReadAll and in this specific use we can get the call id from DO.Call.ReadAll because it inside select (LinqToObject).